Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 ### Introduction to Process Pools

-In the previous lesson, we explored how to create processes using Python's `multiprocessing` module.
+In the previous section, we explored how to create processes using Python's `multiprocessing` module.
 This time, we're diving into **process pools**, a powerful way to parallelize computations across multiple CPU cores.
 Process pools allow you to distribute tasks efficiently, making your programs run faster by leveraging all available processing power.

 ### What Are Process Pools?